How Much Should an Emergency Fund Be? A 2026 Guide to 3 vs 6 Months

 The most common mistakes are:

-- Forgetting irregular necessities.
-Insurance premiums, annual fees, medical costs, and irregular childcare still matter.
+- Leaving out irregular necessities.
+Insurance premiums, annual fees, and non-monthly medical costs still count.

-- Assuming unemployment benefits will solve everything.
-They can help, but eligibility and benefit levels vary.
+- Assuming unemployment benefits will solve the problem.
+They can help, but benefit levels and eligibility vary.

-What if your full emergency fund number feels impossible?
+What if your full emergency fund target feels impossible?

 - Break it into milestones.

-- Automate a contribution you can actually sustain.
+- Automate an amount you can actually sustain.

 FAQ